Faster Verified Explanations for Neural Networks

-At this stage, continuing binary search adds overhead without providing benefits: it repeatedly queries increasingly small batches that are unlikely to yield new invariants, thereby worsening overall performance.
+At this stage, continuing binary search adds overhead without providing benefits: it repeatedly queries increasingly small batches that are unlikely to yield new invariants, thereby worsening overall performance (cf. Tables~\ref{table:time-fc-10x2}-\ref{table:time-cnn7} in Section~\ref{sec:evaluation}).
 For this reason, after the fallback is triggered (cf. Line~\ref{favex:triggered}), \textsc{FaVeX} switches entirely to sequential feature processing (cf. Lines~\ref{favex:single-for1}-\ref{favex:single-for2}).

 The sets $\mathcal{R}_{\mathbf{x}}$, $\mathcal{U}_{\mathbf{x}}$, and $\mathcal{C}_{\mathbf{x}}$ are updated based on the result returned by the chosen verifier $v$: $\mathcal{R}_{\mathbf{x}}$ is grown if verification succeeds ($v$ returns $1$, cf. Lines~\ref{favex:r1},~\ref{favex:r2}, and~\ref{favex:r3}); otherwise, $\mathcal{C}_{\mathbf{x}}$ or $\mathcal{U}_{\mathbf{x}}$ are grown if counterfactuals are found ($v$ returns $-1$) or if $v$ times out ($v$ returns $0$), respectively (cf. Lines~\ref{favex:cu1} and~\ref{favex:cu2}).
 Finally \textsc{FaVeX} returns $\mathcal{U}_{\mathbf{x}}$ and $\mathcal{C}_{\mathbf{x}}$ (cf. Line~\ref{favex:return}), whose union $\mathcal{U}_{\mathbf{x}} \cup \mathcal{C}_{\mathbf{x}}$ yields a $v$-optimal robust explanation (cf. Definition~\ref{def:v-optimal-x}), if the \textsc{v-opt} flag is \textsc{true}, and a robust explanation (cf. Definition~\ref{def:robust-x}), otherwise.